• Features

 How to build a customer acquisition strategy

-Strategy beats trial and error.
-Follow these six steps to build a customer acquisition strategy that aligns with your business model, margins, and customer journey.
+Follow these steps to build an acquisition strategy that scales with your business:

 Step 1: Define your ideal customer profile